On the Cancellation of Nuclear Effects in the Valence Region: Results and discussion

-where $a=v_A/e_A$.
-If $a$ were $A$-independent, we would have a universal solution $x_0$ for all nuclei.
-This condition is satisfied if $e_A$ and $v_A$ have the same $A$ dependence, canceling out in the ratio $a$.
-In this context, we note that for a nucleus described by a Hamiltonian with a two-body interaction potential $\la\ceps\ra$ and $\la T\ra$ are related by the Koltun sum rule~\cite{Koltun:1972kh}:
+where $a = v_A / e_A$.
+If the parameter $a$ were independent of the mass number $A$, \eq{eq:x} would yield a universal solution $x_0$ for all nuclei.
+This condition is satisfied if $e_A$ and $v_A$ exhibit a similar $A$-dependence, which then cancels out in their ratio.
+In this context, we note that for a nucleus described by a Hamiltonian with two-body interactions, $\la\ceps\ra$ and $\la T\ra$ are related by the Koltun sum rule~\cite{Koltun:1972kh}:

-where $\ceps_0<0$ is the nuclear ground state energy per nucleon.
-Using \eq{eq:ksr} we have
+where $\ceps_0 < 0$ is the nuclear ground-state energy per nucleon.
+Applying \eq{eq:ksr}, the ratio $a$ can be expressed as:

-The ratio $\ceps_0/\la\ceps\ra$ is small for all nuclei, and for this reason the value of $a$ is close to 4 with a weak $A$ dependence.
-Indeed, for the deuteron $\ceps_0=-1.11\mev$, and, using the AV18 nucleon-nucleon potential~\cite{Wiringa:1994wb,Veerasamy:2011ak}, we have $\la\ceps\ra=-11.9\mev$ and $a=3.63$.
-For complex nuclei we use a model spectral function~\cite{Kulagin:2000yw,Kulagin:2004ie} to compute $\la\ceps\ra$ and find that $a$ spans the range from about $3.5$ to about $3.2$ for nuclei from $^3$H ($^3$He) to ${}^{208}$Pb.
-Solving the \eq{eq:x} numerically at $Q^2=5\gevsq$, we find $0.26<x_0<0.31$ for $^2$H, $^3$H, $^4$He, $^{12}$C, $^{40}$Ca, and $^{197}$Au targets, with the highest value of $x_0$ for deuterium and the lowest $x_0$ for gold.
-The MEC correction significantly increases the value of $x_0$ for heavy targets (for illustration, see the right panel of Fig.\ref{fig:x0:1} for ${}^{40}$Ca) and gives a negligible contribution for the deuteron.
-Therefore, the MEC correction reduces the $x_0$ spread across different nuclei, resulting in the picture shown in the left panel of Fig.\ref{fig:x0:1}.
-The quantity $x_0$ evolves towards lower values as $Q^2$ increases because of the $Q^2$ dependence of the nucleon $F_2$.
-Overall, these observations are consistent with the results shown in Fig.\ref{fig:x0:1} and \ref{fig:x0:2}, which were obtained with the full model calculations.
+Since the ratio $\ceps_0 / \la\ceps\ra$ is small for all nuclei, the quantity $a$ exhibits only a weak $A$-dependence.
+For the deuteron, using $\ceps_0 = -1.11 \mev$ and the deuteron wave function with the AV18 nucleon-nucleon potential~\cite{Wiringa:1994wb,Veerasamy:2011ak}, we obtain $\la\ceps\ra = -11.9 \mev$ and $a = 3.63$.
+For complex nuclei, we utilize a model spectral function~\cite{Kulagin:2000yw,Kulagin:2004ie} to compute $\la\ceps\ra$, finding that $a$ spans a narrow range from approximately $3.5$ to $3.2$ for nuclei ranging from $^3$H ($^3$He) to ${}^{208}$Pb.

+Solving \eq{eq:x} numerically at $Q^2 = 5 \gevsq$, we obtain $0.26 < x_0 < 0.31$ for $^2$H, $^3$H, $^4$He, $^{12}$C, $^{40}$Ca, and $^{197}$Au targets, with the maximum value of $x_0$ occurring for deuterium and the minimum for gold.
+The MEC correction significantly shifts $x_0$ toward higher values for heavy targets (as illustrated for $^{40}$Ca in the right panel of Fig.~\ref{fig:x0:1}), whereas its impact on the deuteron is negligible.
+Consequently, the inclusion of MEC reduces the overall spread of $x_0$ across different nuclei, resulting in the behavior displayed in the left panel of Fig.~\ref{fig:x0:1}.